 Get succes with retailtainment

 Imagine you have decided to introduce retail entertainment in your business.
-In that case, there are three important questions you should ask yourself before to ensure that you succeed in creating the best environment for your particular customers.
+In that case, there are three important questions you should ask yourself before to ensure that you successfully create the best environment for your particular customers.

 1. Who is my costumer?

-Familiarize yourself with who your ideal customer is, what preferences they have, and how to best entertain them.
+Familiarize yourself with your ideal customer, what preferences they have, and how to best entertain them.

 2. What appeals to my customer?

-Out of the many retail entertainment initiatives, you can introduce, choosing the most appealing to your customers is important.
+Out of the many retailtainment initiatives, choosing the most appealing to your customers is essential.
 Is your customer someone who wants to be entertained through games?
-Or maybe someone who wants an experience in beautiful surroundings and with a calm atmosphere?
+Or maybe someone who wants an experience in beautiful surroundings and a calm atmosphere?

 3. What trends can I take advantage of?

 Investigate what trends are hot in your industry right now.
-If it is, for example, sustainability, then it may be relevant to introduce it as an element in your use of retail entertainment.
+For example, if it is sustainability, it may be relevant to introduce it as an element in your use of retailtainment.

-In addition to Arket and various department stores, many retailers have implemented retail entertainment in their physical stores and have had great success.
+In addition to Arket and various department stores, many retailers have implemented retailtainment in their physical stores and have had great success.
 In the following, we have collected four examples:

-LEGO definitely took retailtainment to the next level.
-In their physical stores, customers are greeted by significant and beautifully constructed Lego figures, set up in areas where children can play with Lego bricks.
+LEGO has definitely taken retailtainment to the next level.
+In their physical stores, customers are met with significant and beautifully constructed Lego figures placed in areas where children can play with Lego bricks.
 They have a "pick-a-brick" wall that challenges the children to think outside the box and stages their products in a unique, fun way.
 In addition to giving customers an extraordinary experience in their physical stores, Lego also has several amusement parks.

 In London, Vans's clothing and shoe brand has created an extraordinary experience for their customers in the store "House of Vans."
 The place is tailored for young people with art, music, street culture, and fashion.
-As a young individual, you can come both to shop for Vans' products and just to be among other peers.
+As a young individual, you can come to shop for Vans' products and be among your peers.
 In the House of Vans, you will find a cinema, café, live music, and a mini skate ramp.
-Vans' implementation of retail entertainment is clear proof that they know their customers well and how to create experiences to their liking.
+Vans' implementation of retailtainment is clear proof that they know their customers well and create experiences to their liking.

 The North Face

 Nike's flagship store in New York is another example of the provider's successful retail entertainment.
-There are i.a. a mini basketball court with cameras that film your moves from different angles in the shop.
-A treadmill simulates outdoor running while filming your run so that Nike employees can recommend you the best running shoes.
-There is even a small enclosed area where you can play football, a shoe bar where customers can personalize their new sneakers, and specialists available who can take the customer through drills to test which shoes are best for them.
+There is, i.a., a mini basketball court with cameras that record your moves from different angles in the shop.
+A treadmill that simulates outdoor running while filming your run so that Nike employees can recommend you the best running shoes.
+There is even a small enclosed area where you can play football, a shoe bar where customers can personalize their new sneakers, and specialists available who can take the customer through exercises to test which shoes are best for them.

-Of course, you do not have to implement retail entertainment at the same level as the above brands to be successful.
+Of course, you do not have to implement retailtainment at the same level as the abovementioned brands to be successful.
 As previously mentioned, it is about knowing your customers, understanding what appeals to them, and what the trends in the market are.
-You will come a long way with a little help from music, decor, and great ideas.
+You will come a long way with a bit of help from music, decor, and great ideas.